hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-&lt;CONSIGNMENT-HOUSE CONSIGNMENT.Gross mass&gt; must be GREATER than OR EQUAL to the<br />
-sum of &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-COMMODITY-GOODS<br />
-MEASURE.Gross mass&gt; available for all Consignment Items included in that House Consignment
+&lt;CONSIGNMENT-HOUSE CONSIGNMENT.Gross mass&gt; must be GREATER than OR EQUAL to the sum of &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-COMMODITY-GOODS MEASURE.Gross mass&gt; available for all Consignment Items included in that House Consignment

 **Technical Description**